MUICT-SERU/SP2022-HelloIT-jscefr/README.md

 ### How does it work?

 There are two main directories inside this project; `jscefr_tool` and `experiment`. `jscefr_tool` directory focuses on the competency report generation based on a JavaScript project as the input, but `experiment` focuses on the competency report visualization.
-Hence, step 1-4 are comprehensively how JSCEFR works in `jscefr_tool`, and step 5 until the end are related to how to use `experiment`.
+Hence, steps 1 to 4 comprehensively show how JSCEFR works in `jscefr_tool`, and steps 5 until the end is related to how to use `experiment`.

 1. After cloning the whole repository, enter `jscefr_tool` by the command: `cd jscefr_tool`.
 2. Execute the command: `python3 dictionary_converter/dict.py`.
 This command converts the competency table, `dict.csv`, into the competency matrix, `dict.json`.
    1. If the user wants to modify the competency level assignment into some code construct.
 The user needs to do it in `dict.csv` before executing the command.
 3. Then, execute the command: `python3 jscefr.py directory [the path of the project directory]`.
 This command calls the main program to parse the input JavaScript project, match the code constructs found to their competency levels as assigned in the competency matrix, and generate the competency reports.
 4. The competency reports can be accessed in `report` directory, which are shown in both CSV and JSON formats.
-5. (To be completed)